NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Abomination Vaults/Belcorra Haruvex.md

     desc: " (detection) Belcorra can sense the presence of magic auras as though she were always using a 1st-rank [[Spells/Detect Magic|Detect Magic]] spell.
 When she [[Actions/Seek|Seeks]], she gains the benefits of a 3rd-rank _detect magic_ spell on things she sees."

   - name: "[[Creature Family Ability Glossary/(Ghost) Site Bound|Site Bound]]"
-    desc: "  Lowest three levels of the Abomination Vaults\nA typical ghost can stray only a short distance from where it was killed or the place it haunts.
+    desc: "  Lowest three levels of the Abomination Vaults\n* * *\n\nA typical ghost can stray only a short distance from where it was killed or the place it haunts.
 A typical limit is 120 feet.
 Some ghosts are instead bound to a room, building, item, or creature that was special to it rather than a location."

 abilities_mid:
   - name: ""
   - name: "[[Creature Family Ability Glossary/(Ghost) Rejuvenation|Rejuvenation]]"
-    desc: " (divine) When Belcorra is destroyed, she re-forms in 2d4 days within the Empty Vault (though she can reduce that time by empowering herself with glimmers of Nhimbaloth's essence using the [[Equipment/Ebon Fulcrum Lens|Ebon Fulcrum Lens]]).\nBelcorra can only be permanently destroyed if she enacts her full revenge on Absalom or if Nhimbaloth devours her soul."
+    desc: " (divine) When Belcorra is destroyed, she re-forms in 2d4 days within the Empty Vault (though she can reduce that time by empowering herself with glimmers of Nhimbaloth's essence using the [[Equipment/Ebon Fulcrum Lens|Ebon Fulcrum Lens]]).\n\nBelcorra can only be permanently destroyed if she enacts her full revenge on Absalom or if Nhimbaloth devours her soul."

 attacks:
   - name: ""